willarmiros/aws-otel-docs/templates/manual-trace-instrumentation.md

 To see what attributes are captured and how to add other resource detectors, see the OpenTelemetry documentation (should link to upstream docs for resource detectors).

-### Logging
+### Debug Logging

-Document how to provide your own logger & change log level.
+Document (or link to upstream docs) for how the OTel SDK's debug logging works, and how you can provide your own logger & change log level.

 ```
-sample code for substituting in a custom logger and changing log level
+sample code for substituting in a custom debug logger and changing log level
 ```

 ## Instrumenting an Application